utksh/Last9_assignment/README.md

 $ pip install -r requirements.txt <br/>
 $ python run.py <br/>

-## Working_notebook.ipynb shows running solution of the entire problem with detailed description at each step.
+## Working_notebook.ipynb shows running solution of the entire problem with detailed description at each step. which shows one point in forecasting period anomaly.